&noscript=1"/>

 Top Vineyards

 The Pooley family’s Cooinda Vale Vineyard was first planted in 1985 by Denis and Margaret Pooley as something of a retirement hobby.
 Those original 17 rows of vines consist of riesling and pinot noir planted on own roots.
 That venture continued very much as a hobby, with the wines professionally made but mostly drunk by family and friends.
-More meaningful plantings took place in ’98, 2000, ’13, ’18 and ’20, bringing the total area under vine to around 13 hectares – with around 6 hectares at Butcher’s Hill – though a hectare of vines is still too young to be productive.
-The site is planted to chardonnay, pinot noir, riesling, shiraz and pinot grigio, with nebbiolo slated for planting in 2022.
+More meaningful plantings took place in ’98, 2000, ’13, ’18, ’20, and ’22 bringing the total area under vine to around 18 hectares – with around 6 hectares at Butcher’s Hill – though the ’22 vines are still too young to be productive.
+The site is planted to chardonnay, pinot noir, riesling, shiraz and pinot grigio, with nebbiolo added in the ’22 planting.
+Today, all the Cooinda Vale fruit ends up in estate wines, but for many years fruit was sold to premium makers.
+Those clients included Penfolds, who used Cooinda Vale chardonnay for around a decade as a significant inclusion in their ‘Yattarna’ bottlings.

 Bookmark this job